bilal-fazlani/commanddotnet/docs/getting-started.md

 Modify and extend the functionality of the framework through configuration and middleware.

+The ConsoleOnly package provides an IConsole interface that can be used without the rest of the CommandDotNet framework.
+This includes a SystemConsole and a TestConsole implementation to simplify testing.

 ## Credits 🎉

 Special thanks to [Drew Burlingame](https://github.com/drewburlingame) for continuous support and contributions